Using Power Query in Excel: Simplify Data Cleaning and Transformation

 5. Filtering and Sorting Data

-Explore More: Read about Efficient Filtering Techniques for organizing large datasets.
+Explore More: Efficient Filtering Techniques

 6. Merging and Appending Queries

-1. Go to Home > Merge Queries.
+1. Home > Merge Queries

-1. Go to Home > Append Queries.
+1. Home > Append Queries

 7. Removing Duplicates and Blanks